 How You Get Sick

 When it comes to viruses like the common cold, you'll contract them when you touch something that has a virus on it, and then you touch your nose, mouth or eyes.
-You'll also contract a virus from inhaling mucus through the air, suggests the National Institute of Allergy and Infectious Diseases.
+You'll also contract a virus from inhaling it through the air, says the Centers for Disease Control and Prevention.
 During the rainy months of the year, you're more likely to spend time inside, which will increase your chances of coming into contact with viruses.